Farnoosh63/Practice-migration-Drupal-8/README.md

 ```
 lando db-import --user=drupal8 d8-db.sql.gz
 ```
-2- Download and Import our source data from [here](http://seanlahman.com/files/database/2016-03-09_mysql-core.zip)
+2- Download and Import our source data from [here](http://seanlahman.com/files/database/2016-03-09_mysql-core.zip) or [here](https://github.com/Farnoosh63/Practice-migration-Drupal-8/blob/master/web/stats.sql)

-*We will be using the Teams and Master tables.
+* We will be using the Teams and Master tables.

 ```
 lando db-import --user=stats stats.sql